Nutritional Counseling For Your Pet

 The goal of a nutritional plan should be the prevention and treatment of disease.
 As is the case with other medications, not every diet or supplement is suited for every patient or medical condition.
 As a general rule, the closer to whole food products a diet or supplement is, the better it will be for the patient.

 If your pet has medical problems or if you are interested in a preventative nutritional plan, a good place to start is with a veterinarian who has a special interest in nutrition and supplements.
-To customize a nutritional program for your pet, be sure to discuss your pet’s individual situation and how that relates to pet foods and supplements recommended.
+Based on the pet's needs and your goals, they will work with you to find a commercially prepared diet or a balanced home prepared diet suitable for your pet's needs.